Home » Craft Room » DIY Bird Bath with Waterproof Terra Cotta

 Water Beading on Terra Cotta Saucer after Spraying with Triple Thick Glaze

 And BAM…just like that, I have a birdbath!
-Well…I guess I don’t have a birdbath as much as my feathered friends now have a birdbath.
-And, as if it just can’t get better…the best location for this birdbath ensures it will get filled with water when the sprinklers go off!
+Well…I guess I don’t have a birdbath as much as my feathered friends do now.
+And, as if it just can’t get better… the best location for this birdbath means it will fill with water when the sprinklers go off!
 Truly, it was meant to be!

 If you have a stand or base but need a bird bath bowl replacement, then this waterproofed terra cotta bird bath bowl may be just what you need.
 And, if you didn’t just move into your mom’s home and, therefore, might not have the perfect base laying about, here are some other suggestions for your birdbath stand for a DIY Birdbath: